CompVPD: Iteratively Identifying Vulnerability Patches Based on Human Validation Results with a Precise Context: Motivation

+A vulnerability patch is defined as one code commit that addresses a security vulnerability of a code repository.
 The target of identifying vulnerability patches is to determine whether a given code commit fixes a vulnerability.
-A vulnerability patch is defined as one code commit that addresses a security vulnerability of a code repository.
-A code commit is represented as a set of deleted lines (i.e., lines in red) and added lines (i.e., lines in green).
-For example, Listing~\ref{lst: cve-2017-4971-raw} shows the vulnerability patch of CVE-2017-4971~\footnote{\href{https://nvd.nist.gov/vuln/detail/CVE-2017-4971}{https://nvd.nist.gov/vuln/detail/CVE-2017-4971}}.
-It fixes an Insecure-Default-Initialization-of-Resource (CWE-1188) vulnerability by changing the expression parser in Line 25 to a specific empty-expression parser in Line 26.
+A code commit consists of a commit message, a set of deleted lines (i.e., lines in red) and added lines (i.e., lines in green).
+For example, Listing~\ref{lst: cve-2017-4971-raw} shows the vulnerability patch of CVE-2017-4971~\footnote{\url{https://nvd.nist.gov/vuln/detail/CVE-2017-4971}}.
+It fixes an Insecure-Default-Initialization-of-Resource (CWE-1188) vulnerability by changing the expression parser in Line 26 to a specific empty-expression parser in Line 27.